Price-Point/public-api-docs/corporate-accounts/routes.md

 Content-Type: application/json
 x-api-key: api-key
 ```
-The reponse is a top level move object.
+The response is a top level move object.

 Response:
 ```